nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 ----------
 For setting up Nextcloud to use any database, use the instructions in :doc:`../installation/installation_wizard`.
 You should not have to edit the respective values in the :file:`config/config.php`.
 However, in special cases (for example, if you want to connect your Nextcloud instance to a database created by a previous installation of Nextcloud), some modification might be required.

-Configuring a MySQL or MariaDB Database
+Configuring a MySQL or MariaDB database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you decide to use a MySQL or MariaDB database, ensure the following: